 The trail then passes an extensive collection of rocks on the right and starts to head downhill into the valley.

-As you continue downhill you will start to see how big the valley is and the large rocks on each side of you.
+As you continue downhill, you will start to see how big the valley is and the large rocks on each side of you.
 It was a lot bigger then I anticipated it being.
 The trail will then curve around, and you will start to go back the way you came.

-Don’t miss the giant burrito, which is the name for one of the more massive rocks in this section.
+Don’t miss the giant burrito, which is the name for one of the more massive rock in this section.
 Eventually, you will come back to where the trail split in the beginning and then head back down the stairs to where you parked.

 Also, note that this is an excellent spot for sunset, the colors are beautiful here, and the views are impressive.
 Let me know what you think of this spot in the comments and find more places to explore here.